Eatkin/david-social-cli/README.md

 ## Issues
 * Resizing the Terminal can cause the interface to break, despite my best efforts.
 If this happens, restart the CLI.
 * ASCII art may be covered by the menu if the menu spans more than one row
-* Viewing your own profile shows that you are both bootlicking and a bootlicker of yourself
 * If the interface does not respond or crashes, view the log files in the logs directory for more information.
 If you are unable to resolve the issue, please open an issue on this repository.

 ## Future Plans and Limitations